Cr1ms0nC0de/Cr1ms0nC0de.github.io/README.md

 Throughout highschool I took almost all of the Computer Science related classes, including Computer Science 1-3, 2 being AP Computer Science, Video Game Programming 1-2, and Mobile Application Development.
 I also made a mod for the game ROUNDS that has over 66 thousand downloads.

 I'm looking to build my network and generally get job experience.
-I'm currently wanting a job as soon as possible for Fall 2023.
+I'm currently wanting a job as soon as possible for Spring 2024.

 I've never had a traditional job, but recently I became an Independent Contractor for both DoorDash and Instacart. during my junior year of high school, I enrolled in a class called Culinary Arts.
 This class provided a hands-on experience simulating various aspects of culinary related employment, including tasks like cleaning, dishwashing, catering, and working as a cashier.
 We had minimal guidance throughout these activities, and we even got community service hours if we asked for it.
 If you'd like more details, please feel free to ask.

 ## Education